 When Is Hurricane Season?

 Hurricanes, typhoons, and cyclones are different names for the same weather phenomenon.
 It’s a tropical storm with violent winds and thunderstorms.
-A hurricane begins over the ocean and can cause astronomical damage when reaching shore, such as flooding.
-The name for this topical storm will differ depending on where you are in the world.
+A hurricane begins over the ocean and can cause astronomical damage when it reaches shore, such as flooding.
+The name for this tropical storm will differ depending on where you are in the world.
 So here’s a quick breakdown for you:

 - Hurricanes: Atlantic Ocean and Northeast Pacific Ocean